 Step 2: Connect your iPhone to the computer.
 Tab iTunes Library > Click Music tab > Select the songs you want to transfer > Click Send To Device button to start it.

 And before transferring music to iPhone, iPad or iPod with AnyTrans, all the incompatible audios will be converted into the Apple supported format automatically.
 If music won’t play or the item can’t be played because of incompatible formats, this problem also can be solved automatically during transferring.
 Simply click Settings on the top-right corner > Click Preferences > Choose one Audio Format from Transcoding button.

-If you meet this problem – Apple music not playing on iPhone/iPad/iPod iOS 13 update, in case that you may be stuck on some other iOS update problem, don’t forget to check the full list of most common iOS 13 problems and solutions to fix it.
-Or if you are tired of confusing iTunes sync, you can download AnyTrans to have a try now >
+If you meet this problem – Apple music not playing on iPhone/iPad/iPod iOS 15 update.
+If you are tired of confusing iTunes sync, you can download AnyTrans to have a try now >

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >